 Arguably one of the best Italian restaurants in Los Angeles (not just Silver Lake), Alimento balances laid-back bistro ambiance with powerfully delicious dishes.
 Chef Zach Pollack's "menu here is modest but clever," praised late food critic Jonathan Gold in the Los Angeles Times.

-Come back often just to see what he may be up to next.
+Come back often just to see what the chef of Alimento is up to next.

 Must-order dish: Tortellini in brodo